 Calculating the real power output of a wind turbine in watts involves multiplying the mechanical efficiency by the wind speed, air density, and rotor blade length.

 Wind speeds and other weather factors make a bigger difference to power output than a turbine's parts.
 This U.S. Department of Energy map shows annual average wind speeds at 50 meters above the ground.
 Residential wind turbines have been installed in most U.S. states, but many areas do not have enough wind to spin turbines.
 No matter what the installer or manufacturer says, you won't generate significant power at speeds below 10 miles per hour.

 Above that threshold, energy increases exponentially with speed.
 A site with 12 mph winds can generate 70 percent more energy than a site with 10 mph winds.

 Wind speeds also increase quickly with altitude.
 A 10 kW turbine generates 30 percent more power on a 100-foot tower than a 60-foot tower.
 The difference is greater if tall trees or structures block the wind or create turbulence.

 Most turbines automatically shut down when wind speeds rise above 25 mph to avoid mechanical damage or bodily injuries.
 A relatively calm area with seasonal windstorms may never generate much wind capacity.

 The other parts of the turbine differ in quality more than output.
-Look for a reputable company with quality parts and avoid claims of extreme power production.
+Look for a reputable manufacturer with quality parts and avoid extreme claims of power production.